msamet28/Havaalani-Ucus-Yonetim-Sistemi/README.md

 * If the flight of any aircraft with a low priority is delayed more than 3 times due to high-priority aircraft, the flight of the waiting aircraft should be performed regardless of priority.

 * The control tower can request permission for a maximum of 24 landings in one day.
 If this capacity is exceeded;
-                o If the priority of the aircraft (X) that received permission for landing is lower than the priority of the aircraft (Y) waiting for landing permission, the high-                         priority new aircraft (Y) is given landing permission.
-The aircraft (X) that has already received permission and has a lower priority should be directed to another                       airport. o If the permission of the aircraft (X) whose landing permission was previously approved is canceled; "Your landing permission has been canceled due to the emergency                       landing of the ...
+                * If the priority of the aircraft (X) that received permission for landing is lower than the priority of the aircraft (Y) waiting for landing permission, the high-                         priority new aircraft (Y) is given landing permission.
+The aircraft (X) that has already received permission and has a lower priority should be directed to another                       airport.
+                * If the permission of the aircraft (X) whose landing permission was previously approved is canceled; "Your landing permission has been canceled due to the emergency                       landing of the ...
 (Y) plane.
 You should land at Sabiha Gokcen Airport ..." should be displayed on the screen.